Culture Vs. Biology: What Causes ADHD?

 “StarCraft, an action game, can lead to improved brain flexibility and problem solving.
 Playing Rayman Raving Rabbids can improve reading in children ages 7 to 13.
 Brain-training video games change brain functioning and slow the degree of mental decay in the elderly.
 All of these findings are well documented.”

 “However, just as with virtually anything else in the world, too much of a good thing is bad for you.
 If you drink too much juice, eat too much fruit, or spend too much of your time jogging, there will be negative effects.
 Helping your child to have a balance of physical, social, unstructured, creative, and digital play, is vital.
 With video games, playing between 60 to 90 minutes a day appears to benefit kids the most.”

-ADDitude editors: The effects of video games on children with ADHD are neutal, except in extreme cases of addiction.
+ADDitude editors: The effects of video games on children with ADHD are neutral, except in extreme cases of negative obsessive fixation .
 While many games are advertised to improve cognition, memory, or other skills, the benefits of brain training are not proven.